jBackhaus/android_dji_link/README.md

 The same procedure is used for the GoogleMaps API key.
 Here, the string name has to be "google_maps_key".

-In the current version missions can also be created on the tablet directly.
-Do not use this feature, if a ROS:DJILink instance is connected!

 ---

 ## Concept